jmathai/trywireshark-site/_posts/2024-02-17-how-wireshark-started.md

 This journey from a personal challenge to a potential industry game-changer serves as a reminder that sometimes, the best ideas come from the most unexpected places.
 It underscores the value of questioning the status quo, exploring uncharted territories, and believing in the viability of your ideas, no matter how unconventional they may seem.

 Stay tuned as we embark on this exciting venture, ready to redefine the standards of home setup and cable management.
 Join us in embracing the simplicity and efficiency of this innovative solution, born out of necessity and refined through persistence and creativity.
-The journey has just begun, and I hope you join along for the ride..
+The journey has just begun, and I hope you join along for the ride.